zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 }
 ~~~

-#### Restrict Response Signature
+#### Restrict Response Signatures

-The NGINX App Protect WAF base template is updated by enabling response signature checks in the "filetypes" section.
-You can add a restriction on response signatures by setting the `responseCheck` parameter to true.
-The default value of this parameter is set to false.
+Restrict Response Signatures allows the user to add a restriction on response signatures by setting the `responseCheck` parameter to true.
+All Response Signatures are attack signatures detected on the response side, in contrast to the request side.

-Make sure you enable the `responseCheck` attribute for `responseCheckLength` to work properly.
+In the policy base template under the “filetypes” section, make sure you enable the `responseCheck` attribute for `responseCheckLength` to work properly.
+The default value of `responseCheck` parameter is set to false.

 The `responseCheckLength` parameter refers to the number of uncompressed bytes in the response body prefix that are examined for signatures.
 The `responseCheckLength` field will be added with the default value of **20000** bytes which means that the first 20,000 bytes of the response body will undergo signature verification.

 Restrict Response Signature example: